joseibanezlujan/Covid19/0-Covid-TEST.md

 WHERE location = 'Spain'
 ORDER BY total_cases desc
 ```

-After we filter the total deaths by country *location* and *population* number.
-We use an aggregate function to see a summary of the information in the previous view, since this one only shows the maximum numbers up to the December 11 cutoff.
+After we filtered the total deaths number by *location* and *population* using an aggregate function to see a summary of previous view data.
+This view only displays the maximum number of deaths up to December 11 cutoff.

 ```sql
 CREATE VIEW RESTotalMuertos AS